 The school may require documentation explaining the reason for the student's absence.
 After multiple absences, the school may require the parent to present a statement from a physician verifying reasons for the extended or multiple absences.

-In the event of any absence, the student's parent/guardian is required to call the Attendance Office at 630-784-7334 (North) or 630-784-7203 (South) by 6:00-PM 8:00 AM on the day of the absence and explain the reason for the absence.
+In the event of any absence, the student's parent/guardian is required to call the school before 8:00 a.m. to explain the reason for the absence.